shereenamin86-stack/Medy-Articles/articles/GLP-1_Side_Effects.md

   <ul>
     <li><strong>Pancreatitis</strong> – severe abdominal pain that may spread to the back, nausea, and vomiting.
 Seek urgent medical care.</li>
     <li><strong>Gallbladder issues</strong> – abdominal pain, fever, or yellowing of the skin or eyes.</li>
     <li><strong>Allergic reactions</strong> – swelling of the face or throat, breathing difficulties, or a widespread rash.
-Call emergency services immediately.</li>
+Call 999 immediately.</li>
   </ul>

   <p>